shiprajain14/kafka101/Lab02/README.md

 See also https://ibm.github.io/event-streams/tutorials/kafka-streams-app/

+## Configure the Apache Kafka CLI

 The Apache Kafka console tools ship with the Apache Kafka distribution and can be found in the bin directory of the Kafka download.

-If you have already downloaded Kafka, skip to the Lab section.
+> Note: If you have already downloaded Kafka, skip to the Lab section.

+1. Login to your web terminal.

+1. Go to the Kafka distribution directory.
 The Source Download, e.g. version 2.3.0, has been already downloaded and installed into your working directory `/userdata`.

-* Go to the Kafka distribution directory,

 	```console
 	$ cd /userdata
 	$ ls -al

 	total 16
 	drwxr-xr-x 1 root root 4096 Oct 29 19:43 .
 	drwxr-xr-x 1 root root 4096 Oct 29 22:12 ..